 - The PeeGee Trap – is an inexpensive and simple mesh trap, which is used extensively for trapping Indian Mynas and is used by the CVCIA throughout the Clarence Valley.
-The CVCIA can supply these traps ready for use for $25.00 plus freight which is typically $25 to Sydney or for other areas please contact us for freight costs.
+The CVCIA can supply these traps ready for use for $25.00 plus freight which for Sydney and surrounds as well as most of the NSW north coast is normally $25.00.
+For other areas please contact us for the freight costs.

 - Our trap is supplied with rain protection, shade cloth, perches and a feed holder and water bottle as shown together with some identification and trapping information.
 We also include a small bag of the preferred bait (ie Lucky Dog Minis – Minced beef, vegetable & pasta) to assist in getting you started.